dasalazarb/MM-KjNMF/README.md

 ### Location of Input data
 These files should be placed in the **INPUT DATA** folder.

-### Missing profiles
-Our method allows us to predict a matrix from missing in one of the projects.
-Note that in our example, the **ccle** project does not have the _drug_ profile.
-During the optimization problem solution, this matrix is predicted for the **ccle** project.
-But only one missing matrix is allowed to exist between the two projects.

 # Constraint data
 ### Constraint creation